 There’s no need for added sugar or honey in this recipe.
 Each of the ingredients is naturally sweet.
 And while obviously not low in carbs, bananas are quite good for you.

 The ingredients you’ll need

 You’ll only need three simple ingredients to make fried bananas.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 How to make fried bananas

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-2. Cook them in coconut oil (or in unsalted butter) until golden, about 3 minutes per side over medium heat.
+2. Your next step is to cook the banana slices in coconut oil (or in unsalted butter) until golden.
+This should take you about 3 minutes per side over medium heat.
+They will smell so good as they fry!

-3. Transfer them to plates and drizzle with the remaining coconut oil from the pan.
+3. Lastly, transfer them to plates and drizzle them with the remaining coconut oil from the pan, then serve.
+Yum!

 Don’t use overripe bananas

 This recipe is not suitable for overripe bananas.
 It requires ripe-yet-firm bananas.

-If you use bananas that are very soft, they will disintegrate while you cook them and you’ll end up with mashed bananas.
+If you use bananas that are very soft, they will disintegrate while you cook them and you’ll end up with fried mashed bananas.
 Admittedly delicious, but not what we’re going for here. 🙂 So if you need to use up bananas that are too ripe, try one of these tasty recipes:

 Can you fry them in olive oil?

 You can, of course, and olive oil is an excellent choice.
 But I don’t know if it would be a good flavor combination.

 How to serve fried bananas

 They make a delicious, wholesome (albeit high-carb) dessert.
 But I usually make them in the afternoon and serve them as a snack.